-Lin performs as a member of Vermont Symphony Orchestra, Boston Modern Orchestra Project, Symphony Nova, and Claflin Hill Symphony Orchestra.
+Ms. Lin has appeared with the Vermont Symphony Orchestra, Boston Modern Orchestra Project, and has been assistant principal cellist with the Claflin Hill Symphony Orchestra.
 She also collaborates with a wide array of ensembles and musicians, such as Marin Alsop (Baltimore Symphony Orchstra), Samuel Rhodes (Julliard String Quartet) and Bobby McFerrin (ten-times Grammy winner); members from the Silk Road Project, and two-time Oscar nominee and a Grammy winner, Alan Silvestri.
-Lin’s sound credits include performance on Boston’s WBGH and in films such as Rinjo (Japan), DJ Premiere-Regeneration (U.S.), and Oceans Away (TV documentary, China).
+Ms. Lin’s sound credits include performance on Boston’s WBGH and in films such as Rinjo (Japan), DJ Premiere-Regeneration (U.S.), and Oceans Away (TV documentary, China).

 In addition to her serving on the faculties of the New England Conservatory Preparatory School, Lin was formerly an instructor at Boston University.
 She has also coached undergraduate chamber ensembles and orchestral cello sectionals at Harvard University, Boston University, and Brandeis-Wellesley Orchestra.
 Lin holds a Doctor of Musical Arts Degree from Boston University, a Graduate Performance Diploma and a Master of Music Degree from Peabody Conservatory of the Johns Hopkins University, and a Bachelor of Music Degree from the Taipei National University of the Arts.
 Her major teachers include Rhonda Rider, Leslie Parnas, Amit Peled, and Victor Shipiller.